 - Double the regular rate of pay when working more than 12 hours in one day

-Independent contractors and overtime
+Independent Contractors and Overtime

-Exemptions to overtime compensation
+Exemptions to Overtime Compensation

-Certain types of employees may not qualify for overtime pay.
+Be aware that certain types of employees may not qualify for overtime pay.
 The most common example is the white collar exemption, which means that any administrative, executive, or professional employee who is paid more than $640 a week in salary may not be eligible for overtime.

 Other types of professionals who are disqualified for overtime include the following: